Defining the compliance layer for an industrial AI safety monitoring platform.

 Compliance Is Not One Thing

-Compliance is not a single, static requirement.
+Compliance is a multi-dimensional requirement.

 UX Challenge